LiveCosts

 Construction Cost Code Hero

-As someone who works closely with SMB contractors every day through implementing the LiveCosts product (a job costing software), I’ve had the unique opportunity to look under the hood of hundreds of SMB construction businesses.
-This firsthand experience reveals how accurate cost management is not just a cornerstone but the foundation of success for profitable projects.
+As someone who works closely with SMB contractors every day through implementing the LiveCosts product (a job costing software), Ive had the unique opportunity to look under the hood of hundreds of SMB construction businesses.
+This firsthand experience reveals how accurate cost management, through the use of specific cost codes, is not just a cornerstone but the foundation of success for profitable projects.

 This comprehensive guide focuses on construction cost codes specifically for SMB contractors, diving into its importance and best practices to design and implement the process.
 I hope you find it useful.